1981 Maccabiah Games: Notable competitors

 Israeli high jumping champion Gideon Harmat at the Games.

 In gymnastics, American Mitch Gaylord won 6 gold medals; he later went on to win Olympic gold.
 American Olympian Abie Grossfeld was Team USA's coach.

 American tennis players Brad Gilbert (in doubles, with Jon Levine, over fellow Americans Rick Meyer and Paul Bernstein), Andrea Leand, and Jeff Klaparda earned gold medals.
 Justin Gimelstob was an assistant coach of Team USA's tennis squad.
-Israeli Shlomo Glickstein, who carried the Maccabiah torch into the stadium for the opening ceremony, won the men's singles in tennis (defeating Brad Gilbert), the first Israeli to win a Maccabiah tennis championship.
+Israeli Shlomo Glickstein, who carried the Maccabiah torch into the stadium and lit the ceremonial flame for the opening ceremony, won the men's singles in tennis (defeating Brad Gilbert), the first Israeli to win a Maccabiah tennis championship.
 Americans Dana Gilbert and Donna Rubin won the women's doubles.

 In basketball, David Blatt, Danny Schayes (the first round draft pick of the NBA's Utah Jazz; carried the US flag in the opening ceremony), Al Walker, and Willie Sims won a gold medal with Team USA.

 American fencers Paul Friedberg won a gold medal for the US in saber, Peter Schifrin won a silver medal in épée, and Elaine Cheris won an individual silver medal and a team gold medal in foil.
 British sabre fencer Paul Klenerman, who three years later fenced in the Olympics, also medaled.
 Canadian future Olympian Shelley Steiner won a gold medal.